Showing posts with label winter. Show all posts

 It was beginning to sprinkle as we left Jellystone Park.

-We rode to Opry Mills and stopped to look at the aquariums at the Aquarium Restaurant, and at the Lego Land Store to look at all the displays.
+We rode to Opry Mills and stopped to look at the aquariums at the Aquarium Restaurant, as well as at the Lego Land Store to view all the displays.

 Lego Land